mkorpela/pabot/README.md

 Pabot
 =====

 A parallel executor for Robot Framework test cases.
+Allowing you to split one test execution in to multiple parallel pybot runs.

 Supports all Robot Framework command line options and also following options (these must be before normal RF options):